 11.2 Please be kind and place a coloured page behind the target when you scan them so that the shots can be clearly identified - it makes evaluation much easier.

-12. Submit the scores of postal target(s) on your Natshoot Member Page under Scores (Postal Shoots) on the left side-menu on your Natshoot member page - see How To page on all aspect related to entering of postal scores.
+12. Submit the scores of the postal target(s) on your Natshoot Member Page under Scores (Postal Shoots) on the left side menu on your Natshoot member page - see How To page on all aspects related to entering of postal scores.

 14. Members MUST keep their original postal targets for at least 3 months in case they may be needed by the office for verification purposes.

-POSTAL SCORES AUTOMATICALLY COUNT TOWARDS MAINTAINING DEDICATED STATUS
+POSTAL SCORES AUTOMATICALLY COUNT TOWARDS MAINTAINING DEDICATED SPORTS-PERSON STATUS

 16. All postal targets, which have been shot on one day and of which the scores have been approved, will automatically reflect as single score entries on your Activities & Scores Report.